Health Care for Feral Cats

 Feline leukemia virus (FeLV)

 The signs and symptoms of infection with FeLV are varied and include loss of appetite, poor coat condition, infections of the skin, bladder and respiratory tract, oral disease, seizures, swollen lymph nodes, fatigue, fever, weight loss, recurring bacterial and viral illnesses, anemia, diarrhea, and jaundice (Cornell, “Feline Leukemia Virus,” 2014).
-Some cats can be carriers of the disease and show no signs of illness for many years.
+Some cats can be carriers of the disease yet show no signs of illness for many years.

 Infected cats shed FeLV primarily in their saliva, although the virus may also be present in the blood, tears, feces, or urine.
 Other modes of FeLV transmission include mutual grooming, sharing food dishes and litter boxes, and in utero transfer from a mother cat to her kittens.
 A mother cat can also transmit FeLV to her kittens through infected milk.